Calibrating the Force Measuring System

 Secondary Force Standard

 A secondary force standard is an instrument or mechanism whose calibration has been established by comparison with the primary force standard.
-In order to utilize a secondary force standard for calibration, it must have been calibrated by comparison with a primary force standard.
+In order to use a secondary force standard for calibration, it must have been calibrated by comparison with a primary force standard.

 Working Force Standard